-The example in figure_symbology_8 shows the rule-based rendering dialog for the rivers layer of the QGIS sample dataset.
+The example in figure_symbology_5 shows the rule-based rendering dialog for the rivers layer of the QGIS sample dataset.

 To create a rule, activate an existing row by double-clicking on it, or click on '+' and click on the new rule.
 In the Rule properties dialog, you can define a label for the rule.
 Press the button to open the expression string builder.
 In the Function List, click on Fields and Values to view all attributes of the attribute table to be searched.
 To add an attribute to the field calculator Expression field, double click its name in the Fields and Values list.
-Generally, you can use the various fields, values and functions to construct the calculation expression, or you can just type it into the box (see Expressions).
-You can create a new rule by copying and pasting an existing rule with the right mouse button.
-You can also use the 'ELSE' rule that will be run if none of the other rules on that level match.
-Since QGIS 2.8 the rules appear in a tree hierarchy in the map legend.
-Just double-klick the rules in the map legend and the Style menu of the layer properties appears showing the rule that is the background for the symbol in the tree.
+Generally, you can use the various fields, values and functions to construct the calculation expression, or you can just type it into the box (see Field Calculator).
+Since QGIS 2.2, you can create a new rule by copying and pasting an existing rule with the right mouse button.
+Also since QGIS 2.2, you can use the 'ELSE' rule that will be run if none of the other rules on that level match.